RomiGilat/EJCR_ECEN360_FinalProject/README.md

 To view the data analysis component of this project, you will need to download all the contents of this repo to ensure proper environment setup.
-In addition, you will need to have Docker Desktop and a terminal.
+In addition, you will need to have Docker Desktop installed and a terminal.
+These instructions assume you have both Docker Desktop and a terminal open.

 ### 1. Open terminal/powershell/command prompt
    Navigate to where you want to download the contents of this GitHub repository.